 - Specialty clinics.
 First- and second-year fellows rotate through clinics for metabolic bone disease, physical medicine & rehabilitation, and pediatric rheumatology (at Seattle Children’s Hospital).

 - Outreach clinics.
-Second-year fellows on clinical pathways may elect to participate in providing rheumatology care at the Tulalip Tribes Clinics (north of Seattle).
+Second-year fellows on the Clinical Practice Pathway provide rheumatology care at the Tulalip Tribes Clinics (north of Seattle).

 - Clinical Trials.
-Second-year fellows on clinical pathways may pursue focused, hands-on training in clinical trials work.
+Second-year fellows on the Clinician-Scholar or Clinical Practice Pathways may pursue focused, hands-on training in clinical trials work.
 The Division participates in 5 – 7 ongoing clinical trials.

 - Quality Improvement.
 First-year fellows participate in quality improvement training and mentored projects commensurate with their career goals.